|Share / Tweet / Pin Me!|

-While French has the same alphabet as English, some of the letters have little decorations that can make them look and sound very different.
-Even though English loves to borrows words from French and other languages, the accents are optional: you can write "naïve" or "naive," it makes no difference.
+While French has the same alphabet as English, some French letters have little decorations that can make them look and sound very different.
+English loves to borrows words from French and other languages, but the accents are optional: you can write "naïve" or "naive," it makes no difference.
 In French, however, accents are essential: they’re there for a reason, so you must include them when writing.*

 |Accent||Found on||Where it’s used and what it means||Par exemple…|

 |e||Often at the beginning of words that started with "s" in Latin||une école

 |a, e, i, o, u||Often means "s" followed that letter in Latin